ademhoxha/mongodb-repository/README.md

 // ... continue
-var newOTheFlyRep = MongoRepository.generateOnTheFlyRepository({
+var newOTheFlyRep = OnTheFlyRepositoryFactory.generateOnTheFlyRepository(personConfig)
-    url: 'mongodb://localhost/test',  // use your connection string
-    schemaName: 'Person',
-    singleton: true// a singleton connection strategy will be used })

-// this second repository will use the same connection of the first and the same schema loading, so no more memory is used
+// this second repository will use the same connection of the first and the same schema loading due to the singleton choise, so no more memory is used
 ```
 Based on the previous example the best strategy is to create always On The Fly Repository and to use them once without creating a varibale for them.
 Moreover is convenient to load the model before the first On The Fly Repository because you may not know who is the first On The Fly Repository that will be called.